CurtisJ · What Is Kalua Pig? Hawaii’s Smoky, Tender Whole-Hog Tradition

 Kalua pig does not need a long ingredient list to make its point.
 CurtisJ's frame is to understand the imu first, then the way smoke, steam, and time turn a whole hog into the plate people wait for.

-Kalua pig is Hawaii’s most iconic whole-hog preparation — a whole pig slow-cooked in an imu (underground oven) until the meat is impossibly tender, smoky, and shreddable.
+Kalua pig is Hawaii’s most classic whole-hog preparation, a whole pig slow-cooked in an imu (underground oven) until the meat is impossibly tender, smoky, and shreddable.
 It’s the centerpiece of every traditional luau and the foundation of Hawaiian feast culture.
 If you’ve been to a luau, the smoky pulled pork you ate over rice was kalua pig.

 How Traditional Kalua Pig Is Made